 The walk takes approximately 6 - 7 hours for casual trekkers.
 This trail is especially recommended for bird lovers.

 This morning we will take a trek up to the hill-top village of Rinchengang and learn about its interesting history.
 After this we will continue our drive to Paro, where we will have an included visit to the impressive Paro Dzong, one of the finest examples of Bhutanese architecture.

 In Paro we will stay in a local hotel.

-In the afternoon we will visit the ruined Drukgyel Dzong (Fortress of Victory), constructed to commemorate the victory over Tibetan invaders in 1644, and destroyed by a butter lamp fire in 1951.
-Nearby we will also visit the 7th century Kyichu Lhakhang, a temple of historical significance and one of the most sacred shrines in Bhutan.
+In the afternoon we will visit the ruined Drukgyel Dzong (Fortress of Victory), constructed to commemorate the victory over Tibetan invaders in 1644 CE, and destroyed by a butter lamp fire in 1951.
+Nearby we will also visit the 7th-Century Kyichu Lhakhang, a temple of historical significance and one of the most sacred shrines in Bhutan.

 Border Information: If you are finishing your trip in Paro, you will most likely exit Bhutan at Paro International Airport (IATA code: PBH).